turingschool/curriculum/source/academy/workshops/csv/iii.markdown

     test/integration_test.rb:12:in `test_lookup_by_last_name'
 ```

-Create a `lib/entry_repository.rb` file, create an empty class in it, and,
+Create a new file called `lib/entry_repository.rb`, and require it at the top
-require it at the top of `lib/phone_book.rb`.
+of `lib/phone_book.rb`:

 ```ruby
 require_relative 'entry_repository'